 Based on these observations you will complete reflective writing assignments using the four unit topical lenses discussed in class: clinical learning, socio-cultural issues in medicine, and looking ahead: practical steps for the future.
 In your reflective writing you will consider the multi-faceted issues that emerge in patient care environments, including: how clinical expertise is developed and maintained, issues of health disparities and medical access, and cultural impacts on medicine.
 In particular, this class focuses on several aspects of clinical thinking and reasoning as well as the socio-economic disparities in healthcare and cultural barriers to health and healthcare.
 Students who successfully complete all assignments earn 3 units of Superior/Pass/Fail credit.

 Clinical shadowing takes places at various locations across Tucson, days and times subject to the mentors' and students' respective schedules.

 Plan for at least one course that can be dropped or retained depending on the Pre-Health Experiential Learning (MED 493A) course admissions decision.
 Please ensure that you will not have any class schedule conflicts in the event of acceptance into the course.
-If accepted into the Pre-Health Experiential Learning (MED 493A) course, the course will be added to your schedule by the Office of Diversity and Inclusion through a manual registration process.
+If accepted into the Pre-Health Experiential Learning (MED 493A) course, the course will be added to your schedule by the Office of Equity, Diversity & Inclusion through a manual registration process.

 Classes are held Tuesdays from 3:00pm-5:00pm in the College of Medicine, room TBD.